Homelessness Prevention and Rapid Re-Housing Program

 Promising Practices & Success Stories

 HPRP marks the first time that such a large amount of federal funds has been available for homelessness prevention at the national level.
 Since the beginning of the program, communities across the country have worked to prevent and end homelessness for over one million people, including families and individuals (see the HPRP Year 1 Summary).
 Homelessness prevention and rapid re-housing are key strategies of Opening Doors: Federal Strategic Plan to Prevent and End Homelessness and are components of the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act.
 While HPRP in name will come to an end in 2012, the activities will be eligible under the new Emergency Solutions Grants (ESG) Program.
 Learning what has been instrumental to foster success in other communities can be key as communities continue to incorporate prevention and rapid re-housing activities into their continuum.
 This page contains community and program-level promising practices and individual success stories submitted by HPRP programs across the country.

 HUD encourages communities to submit examples of how they have used HPRP to effect change in their communities and homeless continuum, and to positively impact residents’ lives.
 To submit your story, please use the Promising Practices and Success Stories Template.

 - Individual Success Stories

 Find a Story

 To see stories highlighting community or program-level systems change, successful targeting strategies, or examples of how HPRP has helped communities to decrease their homeless or shelter population, look under Promising Practices.
 Stories highlighting individual or family HPRP success stories can be found by looking under Individual Success Stories.

-Read our most recent stories below, press the "View All" button to view all the stories, or use the links on the right navigation bar to look for stories by topic.
+Read our most recent stories below, or use the links on the right navigation bar to look for stories by topic.